azoth-lang/azoth.language.reference/src/object-types.md

 ## `Type` and `Metatype`

 The type "`Type`" is the type of all objects that represent types during reflection and in generics.
-The default type of a generic parameter is "`Type`" (thus "`foo[T]`" and "`foo[T: Type]` are equivalent).
+The default type of a generic parameter is "`Type`" (thus "`class Foo[T]`" and "`class Foo[T: Type]` are equivalent).
 Any generic parameter with this type is referred to as a "type parameter".
 Note that "`Type`" is a reference type.
 This was necessary to allow metatypes to be subtypes of it.

 Objects representing the type of classes and structs have a type that is a subtype of "`Type`".
 When calling associated functions as "`Example.function()`", the expression "`Example`" has a type that